Trump’s Department Of Homeland Security To Compile A Database Of Journalists, Bloggers And ‘Influencers’

 “Unfortunately, increasing government encroachment on the freedom of the press is the sinister backdrop to all of this.”

-To support this, Fabio notes that last October, Indiana lawmaker Jim Lucas proposed a bill that would require that journalists be licensed.
-Further, Huffington Post writer Carla Herreria notes that Donald Trump has been unequivocal in his feelings about the media, even at one time calling “the fake news media” “the enemy of the people.”
-Similarly, according to an August, 2017 Huffington Post report, the Trump administration has attacked journalists on social media, and has even blacklisted others.
+To support this, Fabio noted that last October, Indiana lawmaker Jim Lucas proposed a bill that would require that journalists be licensed.
+Further, Huffington Post writer Carla Herreria stated that Donald Trump has been unequivocal in his feelings about the media, even at one time calling “the fake news media” “the enemy of the people.”
+Similarly, according to an August 2017 Huffington Post report, the Trump administration has attacked journalists on social media and has even blacklisted others.

 I’ve gotten threats of violence & death from Trump supporters.
 Am I to be put on the Department of Homeland Security’s list now, too, for having the audacity to criticize @realDonaldTrump in the media and my published work?https://t.co/lpo19Zeac7#resist #trump #FridayFeeling